Khurja Junction railway station

 Khurja Junction railway station is a railway station at Khurja in Bulandshahr district on the North Central Railway network.
 It is an important station on the New Delhi–Aligarh–Kanpur main line.

 Dedicated Freight Corridor (DFC)

-Dadri railway station on the Western Dedicated Freight Corridor (Western DFC) will be connected with Khurja railway station on Eastern Dedicated Freight Corridor (Eastern DFC) via a 46 km long branch line, for movement of Freight trains only.
+Dadri railway station on the Western Dedicated Freight Corridor (Western DFC) will be connected with Khurja railway station on the Eastern Dedicated Freight Corridor (Eastern DFC) via a 46 km long branch line, for movement of freight trains only.
 Both DFCs are under-construction.

 Routes

 The Delhi–Meerut–Saharanpur line passes through here.
 The following NCR's dedicated freight corridor will pass through here: